jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/3_Automotive.typ

 In addition to academic literature, the field of patents could offer potential insights for experimental structural validation tests of #glspl("swith").
 Given that #glspl("swith") exhibit a pioneering concept, and adherence to proper scientific work ethics necessitates the utilization of all publicly available resources, it is prudent to examine and present research findings from patents as well.
 // --------------------------------- patents -------------------------------- //

-The patent research offered some information about existing concepts similar to #gls("swith").
+The patent research offered some information about existing concepts similar to #glspl("swith").
 Two German patents from the automotive industry are particularly noteworthy in their pursuit of load-bearing pressure cylinder concepts.
 The first, published by BMW in 2015 @Stahl2017, suggests constructing the first longitudinal structure as a pressure cylinder capable of absorbing both fuel and external forces.
 However, according to the description on Google Patents @Stahl2017, this patent was withdrawn, possibly due to the novelty and complexity of such an endeavor.
 The second patent, published by Audi in 2017 @ChristophBechtold2019, addresses motor vehicles with pressure cylinders.
 The patent description explicitly states that the pressure cylinder should be able to absorb both forces and moments within the motor vehicle.
 The concept involves introducing loads into the rigid pressure cylinder via pole caps attached at the ends.
 The sketch from this patent is depicted in @fig_7.
 According to Google Patents @ChristophBechtold2019, the patent remains active until its expiration on December 14, 2037.